Psychotherapy @ Staple Inn – Chancery Lane

 How does consultation look?

 You can meet your therapist for a one off consultation.
 In a non-judgmental and supportive atmosphere you will have an opportunity to explore what is happening right now for you.
-The meeting usually takes 50 minutes depending on arrangments.
+The meeting usually takes 50 minutes depending on arrangements.
 First, Kasia will ask you about your current situation and the pain you are going through.
 After that she will suggest what options are available for you.
-This may bring clarity for you in your current situation.
-After the consultation you may decide that you would like to meet once more the following week or to agree a short term therapy.
+This may bring clarity in your current situation.
+After the consultation you may decide that you would like to meet once more the following week or to progress into therapy.